marcopaglio/BookingApp/README.md

 ### Is your machine compatible?

+If you just launch the BookingApp application with PostgreSQL as DBMS there are no *known* machine requirements.  <br>

-This project runs a Docker image with MongoDB, the version of which is greater than 5.0 and requires the use of AVX instructions.
+Otherwise, even if you want to try building or testing, the BookingApp project runs a Docker container with MongoDB, the version of which is greater than 5.0 and requires the use of AVX instructions.
 To determine whether your CPU model supports AVX, check the manufacturer’s website and enter your CPU model number.
 Alternatively, below there are other methods specific to the Operating System.

 > N.B: even if your machine supports AVX instructions, a hosted Virtual Machine may disable them due to virtualization issues.
 See the section on [Running on Virtual Machine](#running-on-virtual-machine) for fixing this possible problem.

 #### Linux and MacOS